 Similarly, the CFTC whistleblower statutes provide for whistleblowers to be compensated if they know information regarding illegal conduct that is regulated by the Commodities Futures Trading Commission.
 In 2018 one whistleblower alone received $30 million dollars.

-The most common type of whistleblowing case one encounters involves Medicare and Medicaid fraud, as a whistleblower lawyer in York, PA can attest.
+The most common type of whistleblowing case one encounters involves Medicare and Medicaid fraud, as a whistleblower lawyer in King of Prussia, PA can attest.
 There is also a prioritization regarding opioid fraud.
-Medicare fraud can take many forms including overbilling, false coding and many other dimensions of fraud.
+Medicare fraud can take many forms including overbilling, false coding, and many other dimensions of fraud.

 Don’t sit home and just wonder if you have a whistleblower case.
 Learn your rights.
 Only the first to file a case can receive a whistleblower award, so in the words of Ricki Bobby in this race if you’re not first you’re last.
-Don’t delay, call right now to speak with a whistleblower lawyer York, PA employees turn to.
+Don’t delay, call right now to speak with a whistleblower lawyer King of Prussia, PA employees turn to.